Vamsi-1392/pulsetab-extension-internship/README.md

 ## 🚀 Purpose

-This repository serves as a central workspace for all interns participating in the development of the PulseTab browser extension.
-It is intended to:
+This repository serves as a learning and collaboration space for building a browser extension using Angular and Firebase.
+It tracks our daily progress, hosts setup tasks, and supports the development of frontend and backend features required for the final application.

-- Track daily learning and contributions
-- Document code, configurations, and design choices
-- Provide a hands-on space to apply web technologies like **HTML**, **CSS**, **Bootstrap**, **Angular**, and **Firebase**\

 ## 🧠 Learning Scope